 The media group and Southern California boat show producer Duncan McIntosh Company acquired the Los Angeles Boat Show from the National Marine Manufacturers Association in 2016 and moved it from the Los Angeles Convention Center in downtown L.A. to the home grounds of the L.A.
 County Fair for its inaugural show three years ago.
 Since then, the exhibitors, as well as the crowds have been steadily growing–attracting new exhibitors and ones returning from the heyday of the NMMA.

 This year saw the repeat appearance of the marine parts and accessories giant CP Performance and sister company Hardin Marine who came all the way from Palm Coast, Florida.
 In their booth located in the first (and largest) building was a dazzling display of headers, exhaust manifolds, sea strainers, gauges, steering wheels, any any other item that any boat might need… or want.
-After nearly two decades of displaying at the show, company principal Scott Price still sees the value of coming to L.A.
+After nearly two decades of displaying at the show, the company still sees the value of coming to L.A.

 The performance industry powerhouse Mercury Racing also saw the value of appearing in Los Angeles.
 General Manager Stuart Halley, National Sales Manager Kevin Skiba and Project Manager Nick Petersen all made the trip from their icy home base of Fond du Lac, WI to join in on the California fun.